Kenny Lövingsson: Involvement in national politics (1988–1994)

 In 1986, after a visit to the United States, Lövingsson's company Lärdata AB was hired as a third-party provider by the Moderate Party to train staff on modern campaign strategies, including the use of telecommunications, computers, and non-traditional media platforms.
 During this time, he developed valuable connections with Jan-Erik Ander, Peje Emilsson, and Peder Olin, the founders of the PR firm Kreab Worldwide, all of whom had ties to the Moderate Party.

-Lövingsson served as director of the Information Department in the Moderate Party's Chancery from 23 August 1986 to 4 October 1991.
+Lövingsson served as adviser for information in the Moderate Party's Chancery from 23 August 1986 to 4 October 1991.
 During this period, he became acquainted with Ulf Kristersson, who was then chairman of the Moderate Youth League and is now the prime minister of Sweden.
 However, Lövingsson and Kristersson eventually diverged due to their differing views on the Carl Bildt Government.
 While both were closely acquainted with former Party Leader Gösta Bohman, Kristersson aligned more closely with Bohman's criticism of the Bildt Cabinet.

 Lövingsson was appointed vice-chairman, senior partner, and senior expert consultant at Kreab in 1990.
 He held various positions in the Carl Bildt Government, leveraging his role as vice-chairman of Kreab.
 Kreab Worldwide, widely regarded as the Moderate Party's primary lobbying and public relations firm, is often described as an integral part of the party's core operations.
 This was particularly evident during the Bildt Cabinet, where media described the formation of a "second shadow government" led by Bildt and his associates at Kreab Worldwide.

-Lövingsson served as director of the Public Relations Department in the Prime Minister's Office from 4 October 1991 to 11 November 1992 and as senior national advisor for the Policy Department of the Government Offices from 11 November 1991 to 7 October 1994.
-Within the Moderate Party, he also served as senior advisor and director of the Campaign Promotion and Fundraising Office from 1990 to 1994.
+Lövingsson served as senior advisor for public relations in the Prme Minister's Office from 4 October 1991 to 11 November 1992 and as senior national advisor for the policy at the Government Offices from 11 November 1991 to 7 October 1994.
+Within the Moderate Party, he also served as senior advisor and director of campaign promotion and fundraising from 1990 to 1994.